ceph/ceph/doc/cephadm/service-management.rst

 Service Specification
 =====================

-A *Service Specification* is a data structure to specify the deployment of services.
-For example in YAML:
+A *Service Specification* is a data structure that is used to specify the deployment of services.
+Here is an example of a service specification in YAML:

 .. code-block:: yaml